matrixinfer-ai/kthena/docs/matrixinfer/docs/getting-started/installation.md

 MatrixInfer components such as webhooks and the gateway require certificates for secure communication.
 You might need to install a certificate manager to handle certificate provisioning and management automatically.

-If you need certificate management capabilities, you can install cert-manager by following the [official installation guide](https://cert-manager.io/docs/installation/) of Cert Manager.
+If you need certificate management capabilities, you can install cert-manager by following the official installation guide of [Cert Manager](https://cert-manager.io/docs/installation/).

+## Gang Scheduling

+MatrixInfer leverages **Volcano** (a high-performance batch system for Kubernetes) to provide gang scheduling capabilities.

+If you need gang scheduling capabilities, you can install Volcano by following the official installation guide of [Volcano](https://volcano.sh/en/docs/installation/).

+# Minfer CLI
+MatrixInfer provides a CLI tool called `minfer` to manage your MatrixInfer deployments.
+Please refer to the [CLI documentation](./CLI.md) for more information.